jamset/publisher-pulsar/README.md

 # Publisher Pulsar
 ReactPHP and ZMQ based module allowing to coordinate set of independent processes.
-I.e. to not exceed API RPS limits (i.e. Google Analytics 10 RPS for November 2015)
+I.e. to not exceed API RPS limits (i.e. Google Analytics 10 RPS, where RPS size is actual for November 2015)

 ##Install